jamal005csit/level1_semester2_EJUST/README.md

 # level1_semester2_EJUST
-me trying to be a programmer
+me trying to be a programmer ( old cool days from level 1 in college , i miss these days. )